Redesigning a website for a brand that outgrew its platform

 15% decrease in bounce rate

-Outcome: increase CTR on booking links
+32% increase for CTR on booking links

 VIEW FULL CASE STUDY